 It’s obvious that your strengths and social media platform selection go hand-in-hand.
 Here are some popular social media platforms to consider:

+c.
 Twitter: Twitter is a micro-blogging platform that is best for influencers, politicians, experts, and celebs.
 It’s a bit difficult for a beginner to start from scratch and build a huge following.
-People usually try to find well-known people on Twitter to follow them.
+People usually try to find well-known people to improve engagement on Twitter.
 It doesn’t necessarily mean a beginner can’t build a following on Twitter, one can surely build it by showing up consistently on Twitter and engage the audience the right way.

-Medium: Medium is a writing platform where writers, authors, and experts share their expertise, knowledge, and opinions in the written form.
-If you prefer writing articles over making videos or audio podcasts, then Medium might the right platform for you.
+f.
+Medium: Medium is a writing platform where writers, authors, and experts share their expertise, knowledge, and opinions in written form.
+If you prefer writing articles over making videos or audio podcasts, then Medium might be the right platform for you.

 Those are quite popular social media platforms, but surely the list doesn’t end here.